Systemic Inflammation, Food Intolerance, and Autoimmunity

 Did you know that there’s a connection between the immunological response in the gut and various systemic manifestations of disease?
 This seminar will describe current scientific concepts of digestion, immunity, and autoimmunity to explain this connection.
 Paul Bergner, the Director of the North American Institute of Medical Herbalism in Portland, teaches this in-depth course which will help you make healthy lifestyle choices.
 Paul reviews nutrition, herbal materia medica, and formulation strategies to help support the body’s healing of inflammation; a condition we all live with at some point.

-Interview techniques and assessment methods to evaluate a client for food intolerance
+- Interview techniques and assessment methods to evaluate a client for food intolerances

-An herbal materia medica and formulation for healing the “leaky gut syndrome” with herbs and dietary factors that reduce systemic inflammation
+- A herbal materia medica and formulation guidance for healing “leaky gut syndrome”

 - Welcome, Introduction, Course Outline

 Paul welcomes you to your new course and reviews what materials you will be covering in the following lessons.